Rhornberger/Oubliette/README.md

 1. Clone the repo.
 2. Set up your virtual environment.
+    1. If you don't already have it installed on your machine please see the intallation instructions [here](https://pip.pypa.io/en/stable/installing/).
-    1. You can create one using: `pip install -r requirements.txt`.
+    2. You can create one using: `pip install -r requirements.txt`.
-    2. Move into the virtual enviroment by (you will need to prepend this with one of the following: py, py -m, or python depending on what your computer set up is) `$ pipenv shell`.
+    3. Move into the virtual enviroment by (you will need to prepend this with one of the following: py, py -m, or python depending on what your computer set up is) `$ pipenv shell`.
-    3. Once in the virtual enviroment do `pipenv sync --dev` (you can do this outside of the virtual enviroment by using `pipenv install --dev`).
+    4. Once in the virtual enviroment do `pipenv sync --dev` (you can do this outside of the virtual enviroment by using `pipenv install --dev`).
 3. You can now enjoy Oubliette.